Supportive Services & Care Management

 The goal should be to select the right facility for the individual, one which best meets his/her needs and assures safety and well being.
 Know what to look for and evaluate options.

 Call the Admission Coordinators of the facilities being considered and arrange for a visit.
 Act like a consumer who is purchasing something of value.
-Visit more that one home and visit at different times of the day.
+Visit more than one home and visit at different times of the day.
 During your visit, observe your surroundings.
 Note how residents are being treated by staff.
 Bring questions with you and inquire about facility policies for issues such as personal possessions, room assignments and changes, and visiting hours.
 Give an accurate description of the individual’s physical status and care needs to the Admission Coordinator to be sure that the facility can provide the necessary care.

 Residents’ Rights

-All nursing and rest home resident are protected by federal and state laws and have specific rights regarding their treatment and care.
+All nursing and rest home residents are protected by federal and state laws and have specific rights regarding their treatment and care.
 Elder Services’ Long Term Care Ombudsman Program can assist in the protection of residents’ rights.
 Ombudsmen visit facilities on a weekly basis to monitor conditions and to address residents’ complaints.
 The Ombudsman Program is also a good resource for information about the selection and admission process and other nursing/rest home related issues.

 How to Get Good Care